Keurig Dr Pepper (KDP)

 8. Operating Margin

-Analyzing the trend in its profitability, Keurig Dr Pepper’s operating margin decreased by 5.9 percentage points over the last year.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Analyzing the trend in its profitability, Keurig Dr Pepper’s operating margin rose by 4.7 percentage points over the last year, as its sales growth gave it operating leverage.

 Keurig Dr Pepper Trailing 12-Month Operating Margin (GAAP)